-Secondary school certificates are awarded either by ministries of education or by private schools and institutions.
+Secondary school certificates are awarded either by the country's ministry of education or by private schools and institutions.

-AUS recognizes certificates awarded by ministries of education.
+AUS recognizes certificates awarded by the country's ministry of education.
 However, some countries award two levels of secondary school certificates.
 In this case, the university recognizes the higher certificate.